permaweb/ao-cookbook/src/tutorials/bots-and-games/game-state.md

 LatestGameState = LatestGameState or nil
 ```

-The syntax preserves exisitng values of the variable when you load successive iterations of the `bot.lua` file in your terminal, instead of overwriting it.
+The syntax preserves existing values of the variable when you load successive iterations of the `bot.lua` file in your terminal, instead of overwriting it.
 If there is no pre-existing value then a `nil` value is assigned to the variable.

 Then implement another handler as follows: